NovaVoidHowl/CVRFury/.Docs/Mass Conversion Tooling/Colliders, Constraints and Pointers-Receivers/Plan.md

 1. User chooses a root object.
 2. Tool scans the hierarchy and creates queue items.
-3. User filters, selects, and sets target types.
+3. User selects rows and sets target types.
 4. Tool groups the queued items by conversion kind.
-5. Tool invokes the existing inspector conversion methods one item at a time.
+5. Tool invokes the shared compiled conversion APIs one item at a time.
 6. Tool reports success or failure per item.
-7. Tool refreshes the scan if the source components were removed by conversion.
+7. Tool marks rows whose source components were removed as `SourceRemoved`.
+8. User may remove successfully converted source VRC PhysBone Collider components with the cleanup action.

 ## Handling Colliders